 Currency futures are a special branch of the futures market.
 In fact, they’re one of its highest volume subsets.
-Even so they’re vastly different in many aspects compared to other futures, such as commodities for example.
-The main reason for their prevalence is that nearly every sector of the economy can use them to hedge their risk during export or import activity.
+Even so, they’re vastly different in many aspects compared to other futures, such as commodities, for example.
+The main reason for their prevalence is that nearly every sector of the economy uses currency hedging to manage their risk during export or import activity.
 Changes in currency prices generally affect a larger segment of traders than price changes for most other commodities.
-This makes currency futures an attractive option for any company that deals with energies or other natural resources, since the acquisition and sale of these materials typically involves some level of foreign contact.
+This makes currency futures an attractive option for any company that deals with energies or other natural resources.
+That’s because the acquisition and sale of these materials typically involve some level of foreign contact.

-The above numbers should help us determine the prices of future contracts by ourselves based on their expiry dates.
+The above numbers should help us determine the prices of futures contracts by ourselves based on their expiry dates.
 The CME offers assets with monthly expiries, allowing us to closely observe what effects time has on the price.

-Using the contract expiring on April 15th as our next example we can see that it cost 1.1333 while the spot price was 1.1312.
-If the time remaining were 20 days, we would multiply it by the 0.0009 daily interest rate difference to get 0.0018 basis points.
+Using the contract expiring on April 15th as our next example, we can see that it cost 1.1333 while the spot price was 1.1312.
+If the remaining time were 20 days, we would multiply it by the 0.0009 daily interest rate difference to get 0.0018 basis points.
 Adding it to the spot price gives a total of 1.1330.
 The difference between this result and the official CME price is a mere 3 pips.
-If we were to repeat the same process for June we’d get 1.1386 compared to the CME’s 1.1391 price.
+If we were to repeat the same process for June, we’d get 1.1386 compared to the CME’s 1.1391 price.

-These calculations are merely meant to showcase that the actual market prices diverge only mildly from the numbers we determined ourselves.
-It’s also evident that companies Taking a short position on the EUR/USD means the who require dollars and choose to purchase it by selling euros end up getting a good deal.
-Taking a short position on the EUR/USD means that if the company strikes the hedge deal now and pays with dollars in June, then they can do it at a price of 1.1391.
-If the spot price remains the same over the following 83 days, then the contract price will eventually reach the spot price, since the interest rate difference is priced out as time goes on.
+These numbers are merely meant to showcase that the actual market prices diverge only mildly from the numbers we determined ourselves.
+It’s also evident that companies taking a short position on the EUR/USD means the who require dollars and choose to purchase it by selling euros end up getting a good deal.
+Taking a short position on the EUR/USD means that if the company strikes the currency hedging deal now and pays with dollars in June, they can do it at 1.1391.
+If the spot price remains the same over the following 83 days, the contract price will eventually reach the spot price.
+The reason being that the interest rate difference is priced out as time goes on.
 That’s a 74 pip profit for European companies selling in the States.